 The impossibility of fully authentic drama and music

 All this considered, is a completely historically authentic drama on TV or in the cinema possible?
 It would require:

-- For medieval drama, actors would need to learn the appropriate language – Middle English, Middle French and Latin in England, with such proficiency that they can speak it, think in its own terms, and act convincingly at the same time, with modern English subtitles for the audience.
+• For medieval drama, actors would need to learn the appropriate language – Middle English, Anglo-Norman and Latin in England, with such proficiency that they can speak it, think in its own terms, and act convincingly at the same time, with modern English subtitles for the audience.

 It is also impossible to be completely historically authentic since new research renders old knowledge obselete.
 There are many examples in the field of music.
 No early musician now would mix up a citole, gittern, mandore and mandora, but that’s only because of research conducted by Laurence Wright (The Medieval Gittern and Citole: A Case of Mistaken Identity, published in The Galpin Society Journal, volume 30, May 1977), before which confusion reigned due to our lack of clear grounds for classification.
 In 1974, luthier Stephen Gottlieb travelled the museums of Europe to examine, measure, photograph and draw their lutes.
 Such knowledge revolutionised lute-making.
 It wasn’t that luthiers prior to Stephen’s work were ignoring historical knowledge and deliberately building too-heavy instruments with the wrong proportions: the knowledge simply wasn’t there.
 So the wonderful paradox is that what we regard as ‘historically authentic’ changes over time.
 Such is both the historical and scientific method: history does not exist apart from us, it changes with us, so a drama made in the early 1970s with ‘historically accurate’ music and instruments would now, in many respects, be inaccurate.